Port/Port-A-Cath® Q & A

 You won’t be able to see the port or the catheter.
 You may, however, have a small bulge where the port is located in your chest.

-To learn more about the port-a-cath and how it can make your treatment regimen easier, talk to your Oncologist, and ask them to refer you to Vascular Health Institute.
+To learn more about the Port-A-Cath and how it can make your treatment regimen easier, talk to your Oncologist, and ask them to refer you to Vascular Health Institute.
+Or you can call VHI directly at (469) 436-3650 or contact us online.